 Below is a short summary of my curriculum vitae.

-You can access a complete .pdf version by clicking on this link.
+You can access a complete .pdf version under this link.

 Education